pintugiri/interview-question-/README.md

 ---

 ### 3) Bottom Companies by Mobile Usage
-Identify the bottom 2 companies by mobile usage (events where `client_id` = 'mobile').
-If there is a tie, return all companies with the same rank.
+Write a query that returns a list of the bottom 2 companies by mobile usage.
+Company is defined in the customer_id column.
+Mobile usage is defined as the number of events registered on a client_id == 'mobile'.
+Order the result by the number of events ascending.
+In the case where there are multiple companies tied for the bottom ranks (rank 1 or 2), return all the companies.
+Output the customer_id and number of events.
+Dataset  =  customer_event_data.csv

 #### Query
 ```sql